-Lower and upper range values of differential pressure transmitter
+How to find lower and upper range values for a differential pressure transmitter

 On my differential pressure transmitter, I have a range from 0 to 500 psi.
 We use an orifice plate for creating differential pressure.
 Maximum DP in our gas flow is about 200 psi but it's not fixed.
 Can you tell me how to determine the lower and upper range values? .

-So, you want to know how to determine lower and upper range values of differential pressure transmitter?
-Gotcha!
+So, you want to know how to find the lower and upper range values of a differential pressure transmitter?
 If you know the range of the flow transmitter and the maximum flow, you can calculate any flow value.
 Take a look.